Ecodelis/hypr-dotfiles/.config/ags/README.md

 help        Help about any command
 ```

-Force AGS to run the GDK backend set to Wayland
+Force AGS to run the GDK backend set to Wayland:
 ```bash
 env GDK_BACKEND=wayland ags run
 ```